 Principles of Restorative Justice will be followed when dealing with incidents between pupils.
+It is a tool for conflict resolution.
 Following the Restorative Justice, teachers and TAs all use these questions to structure conversations:

 - 1. What happened

 - 2. What was it like before?

-- 3. What has happened since?
+- 3. What were you thinking?

+- 4. Who else has been affected by what's happened?

-- 4. What do you need to happen?
+- 5. What do you need to do to make things improve?

-- 5. Are you satisfied with the outcome?
+- 6. Are you satisfied with the outcome?